h3x311/dotline/src/content/blog/2024-05-18-Beancount.md

     Income:Salary                  -3333.00 CNY
 ```

-# web visualize your graph
+# Web visualize your graph

 ```
 bean-web xx.beancount
 ```

-# conclusion
+# Conclusion
 I hope I could explore more, like use bot or other plugin(smart import) to log this in a long term.